-The SFL Aboriginal Committee's mandate is to provide a bridge between Aboriginal people and organized labour.
+The SFL Indigenous Committee's mandate is to provide a bridge between Indigenous Peoples and organized labour.

 View the committee's Terms of Reference.

-Unifor - Executive Council Aboriginal VP & Chair of Committee - Email Me
+Executive Council Indigneous VP & Chair of Committee

 The committee is seeking full representation from all affiliates.
-For further information or to appoint your affiliate representative, please call the Aboriginal Vice-President.
+For further information or to appoint your affiliate representative, please call the Indigenous Vice-President.

 Unionism on Turtle Island

-This course is designed for non-Aboriginal workers who want to learn more about Aboriginal issues and who want to work in solidarity with their First Nations brothers and sister.
+This course is designed for non-Indigenous workers who want to learn more about Indigenous issues and who want to work in solidarity with their First Nations brothers and sister.

-Participants will begin the process of understanding the shared struggles of Aboriginal People and Unions.
+Participants will begin the process of understanding the shared struggles of Indigenous People and Unions.
 They will deepen their understanding of the general concept of partnerships and representative workforce.

-Providing factual information will dispel the current myths and misconceptions that surround Aboriginal People.
+Providing factual information will dispel the current myths and misconceptions that surround Indigenous People.

 In a positive environment participants will examine the barriers to diversity in the workplace.
 By exploring their personal attitudes towards an inclusive work environment they will build their capacity to become instruments of change.

-For solidarity to occur organized labour and Aboriginal people must work together for both to achieve their goals.
+For solidarity to occur organized labour and Indigenous people must work together for both to achieve their goals.